 - Mi sa che non cucino oggi – sono troppo stanca – I think I won’t cook today – too tired!

-Useful links to practise this topic
+Useful links to practice this topic

 - Extra drills in Italian